cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-unc0ver.md

   - TheHacker894
 ---

-unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak/#semi-untethered-jailbreaks), meaning it requires a app to re-apply the exploit after a reboot.
+unc0ver is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires a app to re-apply the exploit after a reboot.

 The tool is capable of jailbreaking nearly every iOS device on firmware version 11.0 up to 14.3, however, for our purposes, it will be used to jailbreak devices in which no easier option is available.

-Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](/resigning-apps) once every 7 days.
+Due to how semi-untethered jailbreaks work, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.

 We will use Sideloadly to install the unc0ver jailbreak application to your iOS device for use in the next step.

 ::: warning
-If you are already jailbroken with another jailbreak, make sure to properly [remove it](/restoring-rootfs) before proceeding.
+If you are already jailbroken with another jailbreak, make sure to properly <router-link to="/restoring-rootfs">remove it</router-link> before proceeding.
 :::

 ## Downloads